inkysea/vmware-vrealize-automation/README.md

    The format of your configuration JSON will depend on your selection of the "Request using Blueprint Template" option.
    If you stay with the default, option is unchecked, you will define the JSON like the string below.
+Note: Due to format constraints, I had to place white space to allow for bold.
+Please exclude the white space.

    {"key":"provider- **CommerceWebApp_1** ",
     "value":{"type":"complex",